AnthonyEdwardStark3000/ObsidianNotes/Practice mocks.md

     - Example: `<input [(ngModel)]="name">` binds the `name` property to the input field, so if the user types in the field, it updates the component’s `name` variable, and vice versa.

     **Grok
+    🔹 _What is the difference between a class and a struct in C#?_